terraform-ibm-modules/terraform-ibm-event-streams/solutions/quickstart/DA-schemas-topics-cbr.md

 When you add a Event Streams deployable architecture from the IBM Cloud catalog to IBM Cloud Projects, you can configure schemas, topics, and context-based restriction rules.
 When you edit your project configuration, select the **Configure** panel, and then click the **Optional** tab.

 To enter a custom value, use the edit action to open the "Edit Array" panel.
 Add the schemas, topics, and context-based restriction rules configurations to the array.
+The schemas are supported only for `Enterprise` plan and context-based restrictions can be applied for `Standard` and `Enterprise` plan.

 ## Options with schemas